Altair is a Python visualization library based on vega

 title="Alcohol vs Malic Acid Color-encoded by Wine Category").interactive()

-The third type of chart that we'll introduce is a bar chart using Altair.
+The second type of chart that we'll introduce is a bar chart using Altair.

 avg_wine_df = wine_df.groupby(by="Category").mean().reset_index()